What's Love Got to Do with It (song): Kygo version

 A remix of the song was released as a single by Norwegian DJ and record producer Kygo and Tina Turner.
 The song was released on July 17, 2020.
 This was the last release by Turner before her death in May 2023.
+It marks Kygo's second remix released as a single following "Higher Love" (2019).

 Background

 Talking about the song, Kygo said, "'What's Love Got To Do With It?' is one of my all time favourite songs and it feels surreal to get the opportunity to work with such a legendary artist.
 Can't wait for you all to hear it!"
 He also said in a statement, "I couldn't be more excited to collaborate with Tina Turner, who is an icon that I grew up listening to.
 'What's Love Got To Do With It' is one of my all-time favorite songs so to have a chance to rework it has been a very special moment in my career.
 I love working around timeless vocals and although it's challenging to preserve elements of the original track and adding my own touch, I'm extremely happy with how it turned out!"